Warnings for Lenvima

 Impairment Of Thyroid Stimulating Hormone Suppression/Thyroid Dysfunction

 LENVIMA impairs exogenous thyroid suppression.
-In Study 1 in DTC, 88% of all patients had a baseline thyroid stimulating hormone (TSH) level less than or equal to 0.5 mU/L. In those patients with a normal TSH at baseline, elevation of TSH level above 0.5 mU/L was observed post baseline in 57% of LENVIMA-treated patients as compared with 14% of patients receiving placebo.
+In SELECT (DTC), 88% of all patients had a baseline thyroid stimulating hormone (TSH) level ≤0.5 mU/L. In those patients with a normal TSH at baseline, elevation of TSH level >0.5 mU/L was observed post baseline in 57% of LENVIMA-treated patients.

-In Study 2 in RCC, Grade 1 or 2 hypothyroidism occurred in 24% of patients in the LENVIMA + everolimus-treated group and 2% of patients in the everolimus-treated group.
-In those patients with a normal or low TSH at baseline, an elevation of TSH was observed post baseline in 60 % of LENVIMA + everolimus-treated patients as compared with 3% of patients receiving everolimus monotherapy.
+Grade 1 or 2 hypothyroidism occurred in 24% of patients receiving LENVIMA with everolimus in Study 205 (RCC) and in 21% of patients receiving LENVIMA in REFLECT (HCC).
+In those patients with a normal or low TSH at baseline, an elevation of TSH was observed post baseline in 70% of patients receiving LENVIMA in REFLECT and 60% of patients receiving LENVIMA with everolimus in Study 205 [see ADVERSE REACTIONS].

-Monitor thyroid function before initiation of, and at least monthly throughout, treatment with LENVIMA.
-Treat hypothyroidism according to standard medical practice to maintain a euthyroid state.
+Monitor thyroid function prior to initiating LENVIMA and at least monthly during treatment.
+Treat hypothyroidism according to standard medical practice.

 Embryo-Fetal Toxicity